MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 </StackPanel>
 ```

-When the color picker is detached to be placed in a new AppWindow, you first have to remove it from the MainPage XAML tree by removing it from its parent container.
+When the color picker is detached to be placed in a new AppWindow, you first have to remove it from the `MainPage` XAML tree by removing it from its parent container.
 Though not required, this example also hides the parent container.

 ```csharp
 colorPickerContainer.Children.Remove(colorPicker);
 colorPickerContainer.Visibility = Visibility.Collapsed;
 ```

 Then you can add it to the new XAML tree.
-Here, you first create a Grid that will be the parent container for the ColorPicker, and add the ColorPicker as a child of the Grid.
+Here, you first create a [Grid](/uwp/api/windows.ui.xaml.controls.grid) that will be the parent container for the ColorPicker, and add the ColorPicker as a child of the Grid.
+(This lets you easily remove the ColorPicker from this XAML tree later.)
 You then set the Grid as the root of the XAML tree in the new window.
-This lets you easily remove the ColorPicker from this XAML tree later.

 ```csharp
 Grid appWindowRootGrid = new Grid();